FAQ list for LCD driver libraries

 The advantages of buffered mode are:

-• The library can be used with LCD display hardware which only supports write operations (like for instance, the KS07xx serial bus mode).
+• The library can be used with LCD display hardware that only supports write operations (such as, the KS07xx serial bus mode).

-The "cost" of buffered mode is primarily a higher RAM consumption, because the size of the graphic buffer must be added to the basic library RAM consumption:
+The main "cost" of buffered mode is a higher RAM consumption, because the size of the graphic buffer must be added to the basic library RAM consumption:

 Code generation for buffered mode is selected with a compiler switch.